 Some schools also use habikitō (dulled metal swords) or shinken (sharp-edged) in kenjutsu.
 Kata (forms) with shinken are customarily used at higher levels due to the severe risk of injury.

-There are also schools that perform kenjutsu with varying levels of protection from basic gloves to very thick hand and forearm protection that doubles as a target, such as the oni-gote in Ono-ha Ittō-ryū.
+Some schools perform kenjutsu with varying levels of protection from basic thin leather gloves to very thick hand and forearm protection that doubles as a target.
+The later glove being the oni-gote in Ono-ha Ittō-ryū for example.
 Schools such as Maniwa Nen-ryū employ headgear or waist protection too.

 The bokutō (wooden katana) or bokken is the typical weapon used for kenjutsu training.
 Various ryū-ha (schools) have different size wooden swords.
 Some are quite thick, and some are quite thin.
 Some schools use wooden versions of the odachi, long sword, as well.
 The o-dachi have blades that usually measure over 90 centimeters in length.